Dynamo14324/stock_market_analysis/README.md

 # Running Streamlit app
 - Download requirements from ``requirement.txt`` file
 - Run this command on terminal after downloading the app.py file $ ``streamlit run app.py``
+- The app is deployed on this url: https://tradingapp771.herokuapp.com/